* Goldman Sachs says 23 pct of U.S. refining capacity is shut

 In addition to shutting oil refineries, about 1.4 million bpd of U.S. crude production has been disrupted, equivalent to 15 percent of total output, Goldman Sachs said.

-The impact of the storm overshadowed the latest weekly figures on U.S. oil supplies from the American Petroleum Institute (API).
+The impact of the storm overshadowed the latest weekly figures on U.S. supplies from the American Petroleum Institute (API) and a 360,000-bpd drop in Libya's output due to renewed unrest in the OPEC producer.

 U.S. crude inventories fell by 5.78 million barrels last week, the API industry group reported on Tuesday, suggesting a gradual tightening of the U.S. oil market.
 The figures, however, do not reflect the impact from Harvey.